• Home

 Jim Self

-Yes, it was a fun conversation with this man who DOES get respect from every corner of the music business.
-Jim has worked with everyone from Placido Domingo and Mel Torme to Frank Sinatra and Barbra Streisand, not to mention, his playing on over 1500 movie soundtracks and hundreds of TV shows and records.
+Yes, it was a fun conversation with this man who DID get respect from every corner of the music business.
+Jim worked with everyone from Placido Domingo and Mel Torme to Frank Sinatra and Barbra Streisand, not to mention, his playing on over 1500 movie soundtracks and hundreds of TV shows and records.
 Among tuba-enthusiasts, Jim Self is especially celebrated as the voice from the Mother Ship in Steven Spielberg’s Close Encounters of the Third Kind.
 Spoiler alert: that was Jim Self playing those tuba tones, not an alien.

 Friday 05.23.25